 \section{Abstract}

-We examine the metric and Einstein bilinear functionals of differential forms introduced in \cite{DSZ23}, for Hodge-Dirac operator $d+\delta$ on an oriented even-dimensional Riemannian manifold.
-We show that they reproduce these functionals for the canonical Dirac operator on a spin manifold up to a numerical factor.
-Furthermore, we demonstrate that the associated spectral triple is spectrally closed, which implies that it is torsion-free. \\[4mm]
+\bblu We examine the metric and Einstein bilinear functionals of differential forms introduced in \cite{DSZ23}, for the Hodge-Dirac operator $d+\delta$ on an oriented, closed, even-dimensional Riemannian manifold.
+We show that they are equal (up to a numerical factor) to these functionals for the canonical Dirac operator on a spin manifold.
+Furthermore, we demonstrate that the spectral triple for the Hodge-Dirac operator is spectrally closed, which implies that it is torsion-free.\eblu \\[4mm]

 Keywords: {\it Noncommutative geometry, Einstein tensor, spectral geometry, Wodzicki residue. }